Join Discord

 - Worlding Raga, Ian Cheng

-We argue that interaction by itself does not fulfil the promises of participatory agency - if the underlying rules cant be changed by its inhabitants as well.
-This mirrors current critiques, and calls for democratisation, of web platforms which, under the narrative of individual sovereignty and decentralised definition of content, also don't allow the influence of underlying (often economically extractive) rulesets.
-It is a similar frustration that made Vitalik Buterin create Ethereum: a group of game developers changing the world ruleset of World of Warcraft, and the resulting extreme feeling of inadequacy that came from it.
+We argue that interaction by itself does not fulfill the promises of participatory agency if the underlying rules of a World remain unchangeable to its inhabitants.
+Instead of interacting with lively Worlds with real stakes and sustainable economies, players are placed in a confined sandbox, reacting to pre-established and inalterable inputs.
+This mirrors current critiques of and calls to democratize web platforms which, under the narrative of individual sovereignty and decentralized production of content, also prohibit the influence of underlying (often economically extractive) rulesets.
+It is a similar frustration that made Vitalik Buterin create Ethereum: a group of game developers changing the World ruleset of World of Warcraft, and the resulting extreme feeling of inadequacy that came from it.

 THE ERA OF WORLD WEAVING